-The Broads Authority has three visitor centres where friendly staff can help you get the most out of your visit to the Broads.
+The Broads Authority has two visitor centres where friendly staff can help you get the most out of your visit to the Broads.

 This information centre is on the River Bure and has information and displays about Hoveton and the Broads.
 The centre offers a wildlife boat trip on Liana, an Edwardian style launch that journeys along the River Bure towards Coltishall and back, with plenty of time to enjoy the woodlands and meadows of this tranquil and varied stretch of river.